Inside Team Analytics Departments - When Data Transforms Managerial Decisions

 Birth of Analytics Departments

 Dedicated data analysis departments emerged in NPB in the late 2010s.
 SoftBank pioneered the movement around 2015, hiring full-time data analysts providing real-time in-game analysis to managers and coaches.
-All 12 teams now maintain some analytics capability, but scale and influence vary dramatically.
+As of 2024, all 12 teams maintain some analytics capability, but scale and influence vary dramatically.
 SoftBank and DeNA operate large departments with 10-plus analysts, while some teams rely on 2-3 staff handling analysis alongside other duties.
 MLB's post-Moneyball revolution made analytics departments central to operations, with all 30 teams employing 20-plus analysts.

 Data Transforming In-Game Decisions

 Analytics departments exert maximum influence during games.
 Batter pitch-sequence tendencies, pitcher pitch-type batting averages, and optimal defensive shift positioning are communicated to the bench in real-time.
 Hanshin's 2023 championship season featured aggressive data-driven defensive shifts improving team fielding percentage.
 Rakuten equips benches with tablets for coaches to reference data during games.
 However, data over-reliance carries risks.
-Former Giants manager Tatsunori Hara stated he references data but ultimately reads the situation, emphasizing data-experience balance.
+Former Yomiuri manager Tatsunori Hara was known for referencing data while ultimately reading the situation, emphasizing data-experience balance.

 Find sabermetrics introductory books on Amazon